emisasal/rest-api-crud/README.md

 If the user exceeds the amount of failed requests permitted, the middleware returns status 429 (Too many requests) and changes de TTL for the Redis key to the block duration specified in the env variable blocking the user access.

 A second rate limiter middleware `rateLimiterFlexible.middleware.ts` using `rate-limiter-flexible` can be found in the project.
-Also stores in Redis with the same results as `rateLimiter.middleware.ts`.
+It also stores in Redis with the same results as `rateLimiter.middleware.ts`.
 The only difference is the `insuranceLimiter` configuration allowing to continue processing requests in memory if Redis fails.
-This middleware is not used in the project, but kept as possible backup and as configurations example.
+This middleware is not used in the project, but kept as possible backup and for configuration reference.

 ## JWT Access and Refresh

-When the user successfully login the server returns two jwt (Jason Web Token) in http only cookies: `access_token` and `refresh_token`.
+When the user successfully login, the server returns two JWT (Jason Web Token) in http only cookies: `access_token` and `refresh_token`.
 This allows for stateless user session and permissions (client side).
-The cookies prevent the jwt to be javascript accessible from the client side.
+The cookies prevent the JWT to be javascript accessible from the client side.
 Only the signatures for the jwt and the cookies are encrypted, not the tokens content.

 - The `access_token` informs the server if the user have access to the resources.
 The token and the cookie are short-lived to prevent signature forgery and other types of attacks.